 γdf = 5.0 m/s2 for ballast-less track (wheel-rail contact)

-The above mentioned values are w.r.t stability of ballast, track maintenance as well as to avoid derailment.
-Passenger comfort criteria is not cover in this clause.
+The above-mentioned values are w.r.t stability of ballast, track maintenance as well as to avoid derailment.
+Passenger comfort criteria are not covered in this clause.
 Passenger comfort criteria is covered in EN 1990-2002 A18.104.22.168.1.

 Frequencies to be considered should be up to the greater of [BS EN 1990-2002 A22.214.171.124.1]:

 5 times the frequency of the fundamental mode of vibration of the member being considered

 Frequency of the third mode of vibration of the member

 Bending and torsional need to be identified to assess n0 and nT.
 Mass participation factors can be used to identify the relevant modes.